TanGentleman/TanTan/Issues.md

 - Empty string response not handled currectly (Changed response string to same delimiter as logs)

 To-Do List:
-- Make all non-responses “continue” in the while loop.
-- The else condition will be the main one, and continues into the body of interactive_chat()
+- The else condition will be the only one that directly calls generate_text, and exits the clause when the response string obtained.
 - Body of interactive_chat will report that response is True

 - Other OpenAI endpoints: edits and text embeddings, as well as moderation endpoint